square/intro-to-d3/z03-data-binding.md

   </div>
 </div>

-Ok but now we have a selection but still no elements!
+Okay, now we have a selection but still no elements!
 We have more work to do.

 ## Adding Elements `selection.enter()`

-Again, our goal is to have a circle for each data point.
+Again, our goal is to have a rectangle for each data point.
 We are starting with none and we have 4 new data points, so obviously the right thing to do is to add a new `<rect>` for each data point.